Man Home

 3 or 6 = divide by a prime factor

-Division example: If your man is on 44, you may divide by 2 and place your man on 22, or you divide by 11 and place your man on 4.
+"Divide by prime factor" example: If your piece is on 44, you may divide by 2 and place your piece on 22, or you divide by 11 and place your piece on 4.

-Collisions: Only one man can occupy a given number.
-If you move to a number that is occupied by one of your own men, remove the man from the board and place it in front of you for reincarnation.
+Collisions: Only one playing piece can occupy a given number.
+If you move to a number that is occupied by one of your own pieces, one of them must die (see "Death").
 If it is occupied by an opponent, possession of the space is decided by a face-off.
-The attacker first rolls the 6-sided die, then the defender of the space rolls the 6-sided die.
-Whoever rolls the largest number, takes the space, whilst the loser dies and is removed from the board and placed in front it's player for reincarnation.
+The attacker and the defender of the space both roll a 6-sided die.
+Whoever rolls the largest number, takes the space, whilst the loser dies (see "Death").
 The defender of the space always wins a tie.

-The End: The first player to take 3 of their men home (the Winners' Circle) wins the game!
+The End: The last player standing, or the first player to bring 3 of their playing pieces Home, wins the game!

 I designed this game to help us all be more mindful of the primes that hide in everyday numbers.
 I also wanted to showcase the number line in a senary (base six) fashion.
 Notice how all the primes greater than 3 are some multiple of six plus or minus one.
 Notice how each of those primes' mulitples traverse up the senary number line either to the right or left in elegant diagonal moves, like chess knights with super powers.